TimBest/Django_Boilerplate/README.md

 # Django_Boilerplate
-A Django Boiler plate with my preferred modules and project setup
+A Django Boiler plate with my preferred modules and project setup for development in Ubuntu.

 ## Installation